-The first step to maximizing your bonus category rewards is keeping up with the Chase Freedom rewards calendar—which means knowing which Chase categories are eligible to earn the bonus cash back.
+The first step to maximizing your bonus category rewards is keeping up with the Freedom Flex rewards calendar—which means knowing which Chase categories are eligible to earn the bonus cash back.
 There are new categories every quarter, and Chase announces these categories shortly before the quarter begins.

 Here’s a look at Chase’s first-quarter bonus category for 2021 compared to the 2020 categories, so you can get an idea of what to expect:

 |Q2: April – June||

-Cash back categories earn the everyday 1 percent cash back, plus a bonus 4 percent which totals to 5 percent back on up to $1,500 in combined bonus category purchases each quarter (activation required).
+Cash back categories earn the everyday 1 percent cash back, plus a bonus 4 percent, which totals to 5 percent back on up to $1,500 in combined bonus category purchases each quarter (activation required, then 1 percent).

-This cash back bonus gives you the potential to earn $75 cash back each quarter if you reach the $1,500 spending cap.
-Purchases that are made outside of the bonus categories will earn the regular unlimited 1 percent cash back per dollar spent unless they fall under the Flex card’s new year-round bonus categories.
+This cash back bonus gives you the potential to earn $75 in cash back each quarter you reach the $1,500 spending cap.
+Purchases that are made outside of the bonus categories will earn at least the standard unlimited 1 percent cash back per dollar spent unless they fall under the Flex card’s new year-round bonus categories.

 How to activate your Chase bonus categories

-Bonus categories must be activated each quarter to receive the full 5 percent cash back, and you can activate these categories in a number of ways.
+Bonus categories must be activated each quarter to receive the full 5 percent cash back, and you can ensure they’re activated in a number of ways.

-One of the easiest methods is to activate your rewards from the Chase mobile app.
+One of the easiest activation methods is using the Chase mobile app.
 Rewards can also be activated online through your account hub, by phone, email or at a designated Chase location.
 If you need a reminder to activate, try setting one in your calendar to make sure you don’t miss out on any rewards categories.

-Once you’ve activated a category, you’ll earn 5 percent cash back on all category purchases during the quarter— even those made before activation —for up to the $1,500 quarterly maximum.
-If you have multiple Chase accounts, be sure you activate categories for each of your accounts.
+Once you’ve activated a category, you’ll earn 5 percent cash back on all category purchases during the quarter— even those made before activation that quarter—for up to the $1,500 quarterly purchase maximum, then 1 percent.
+If you have multiple Chase accounts, be sure you activate categories for each of them.

 Maximize this quarter’s bonus categories

-The Q3 Chase Freedom bonus categories reward spending at Amazon.com and Whole Foods.
+The Q2 Chase Freedom Flex bonus categories for 2021 reward spending at gas stations and home improvement stores.
 Here’s how you can make the most of them:

-Comparison: Chase Freedom’s rotating categories vs. Discover it® Cash Back card’s bonus categories
+Comparison: Chase Freedom Flex rotating categories vs. Discover it® Cash Back bonus categories

-The Discover it® Cash Back card also offers rotating bonus categories.
-And, like the Freedom, you can earn a total of 5 percent cash back on up to $1,500 in bonus category purchases per quarter (when activated), plus 1 percent cash back on everything else.
+The Discover it® Cash Back also offers rotating bonus categories, and, like the Freedom Flex, you can earn a total of 5 percent cash back on up to $1,500 in bonus category purchases per quarter (then 1 percent, when activated), plus 1 percent cash back on everything else.

-- January –March 2020: Grocery stores (not including Target and Walmart), Walgreens and CVS
+- Jan–March 2021: Grocery stores (not including Target and Walmart), Walgreens and CVS

 Chase and Discover both like to reward similar types of spending, with grocery, gas station and drugstore spending as some of the most popular and repetitive categories.
-If you really want to maximize your cash back rewards, you could apply for both the Chase Freedom and the Discover it® Cash Back cards and use them tangentially.
+If you really want to maximize your cash back rewards, you could apply for both the Freedom Flex and the Discover it Cash Back cards and use them simultaneously.

-The one big difference between Discover’s program and Chase’s is that, with Discover, you only earn 5 percent cash back on bonus category purchases after you activate (on up to $1,500 in bonus category purchases per quarter (then 1 percent).
-With Chase, you earn 5 percent cash back on all bonus category purchases made within the designated quarter, even if you don’t activate your bonus categories until the last possible date.
-No matter which rotating category credit card you choose, make sure you activate those categories to avoid losing out on rewards.
+The one big difference between Discover’s program and Chase’s is that, with Discover, you only earn 5 percent cash back on rotating bonus category purchases after you activate (on up to $1,500 in bonus category purchases per quarter (then 1 percent).
+With Chase, you earn 5 percent cash back on all bonus category purchases made within the designated quarter — even if you don’t activate your bonus categories until the last possible date.
+No matter which cash back card you choose, make sure you activate those categories to avoid losing out on rewards.

 There’s one more thing you need to know about the Discover it Cash Back: Discover’s Cashback Match program will match all of the cash back you earn during your first year as a cardholder.
 If you max out your bonus category spending and earn $75 cash back per quarter for the entire year, Discover will match your $300 with another $300 in cash back rewards.

 In order to redeem rewards, your account must be open and in good standing.
 Rewards are tracked as points, and each dollar earned in cash back is equal to 100 points.
-You can begin redeeming points once you’ve reached 2,000 points or $20 cash back.
 Cash back can be redeemed as statement credit or a direct deposit into an eligible checking or savings account at a U.S. bank.

-Your cash back rewards should show up immediately to your credit card account.
-When you check your statement, you’ll see bonus category rewards listed as “Bonus from 4Q 5 percent category.”
+Your cash back rewards should show up immediately to your credit card account, once redeemed.
+When you check your statement, you’ll see bonus category rewards listed as “Bonus from Q1 5 percent category.”
 As long as your account is open and in good standing, your points won’t expire.

-You can also redeem your points using the Chase Ultimate Rewards hub when paired with other Chase cards in the Ultimate Rewards program.
-Points can be redeemed through Chase Ultimate Rewards for travel, gift cards, experiences, online shopping and more.
+You can also redeem your points using the Chase Ultimate Rewards hub.
+Points can be redeemed through Ultimate Rewards for travel, gift cards, experiences, online shopping and more.

-While the Freedom offers great cash back rewards on its own, it can offer even more when paired with another Chase card in the Chase Ultimate Rewards program.
-Adding a card like the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve® to your wallet could boost your redemption possibilities between 25 percent and 50 percent if you redeem your points for travel through Chase Ultimate Rewards.
-Both of these cards come with an annual fee, so make sure your return in cash back will be worth the annual investment before you apply.
+Alternatively, pairing the Freedom Flex with a more premium Chase credit card—such as the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®—has the potential to boost your redemption value between 25 percent and 50 percent, if you redeem your points for travel through Chase Ultimate Rewards.
+Both of these premium cards charge an annual fee, however, so make sure your return in cash back will be worth the annual investment before you apply.

 The bottom line